Tech & Media

 You can do anything you want, limited only by your imagination.

-In Minecraft, there are no levels to pass or tasks to fulfil—instead, you can do anything you want, limited only by your imagination.
+In Minecraft, there are no levels to pass or tasks to fulfill — instead, you can do anything you want, limited only by your imagination.
 This means some players just want to build castles (or recreate their actual homes), while others want to explore forests, oceans and caves (and, yes, some want to fight other players or the computer-controlled monsters.)

 You'll Also Love: Why Kids Should Learn To Code: And How To Get Them Started